Cairnlea

 Cairnlea is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cairnlea has a population where 53.2% were born overseas, with 71.8% speaking languages other than English at home.
-Christianity is the dominant religion in Cairnlea, with 42.3%.
-Buddhism is significantly higher here compared to Greater Melbourne's average of 12.5%, making up 20.5% of Cairnlea's population.
+Cairnlea has a population where 53.2% were born overseas and 71.8% speak a language other than English at home.
+Christianity is the predominant religion in Cairnlea, with 42.3% of its population adhering to it.
+Buddhism, however, is significantly overrepresented in Cairnlea compared to Greater Melbourne, making up 20.5% versus the regional average of 4.2%.

 Frequently Asked Questions - Diversity